mikefromlig/dollarN/README.md

 import dollarN as dN

 r = dN.recognizer()
-#By default, a recognizer gives a positive result when gestures have
+#By default, a recognizer gives a candidate when gestures have
 #the same number of strokes only.
 This can be turned off:
 #r.set_same_nb_strokes(False)